beccaelenzil/mastermind-backend/README.md

 Players can choose to login and track their progress.
 A performance summary provides total number of games played, number of games won, the most recent number of games won in a row (win streak), the win percentage, and the distribution of the number of plays used on winning games.

+Authentication is not implemented.
+You can log in with any username you like!
+You can log in as your friend and go on a winning streak on their behalf (or a losing streak, for that matter).
+But remember to play nice, or an admin might delete you ;)

+**`username` vs. `email`.**
+`email` is the attribute stored in the `User` table, but the CLI and React App use the term `username` since it is not required that you use a valid email address. `email` was chosen as the attribute with Google authentication in mind.

-Authentication is not fully implemented.
-The routes for Google authentication with oauth can be viewed in the `login_routes.py` on the `google-auth` branch.
+While authentication is not implemented, the routes for Google authentication with oauth can be viewed in the `login_routes.py` on the `google-auth` branch.

 ### Graphics